Kunlong1994/lab3/Lab-06.md

 * Connect the SD-Card to your computer
 * Open the boot volume and find the  ```email_ip_on_start.py``` script.
 * Open this script and find the section where the target email address is defined.
-* Put in your email address there.
-* Save the file and eject the drive.
-* Then plug the card into your RPI and plug the power in.

 ```python
 ##############################################################################